Wednesday, April 30, 2014

 "I asked him how he knew he did this.
 He said he had seen him several times in the community.
 He (Samuel) used to cut grass up there.
 What we used to do is go to the golf course and caddy on the weekend, and sometimes we cut grass to make some extra money," Arnette said.
 He said he loved playing golf, but he can no longer play because both his legs were amputated.

-Arnette said when he went to the jail to see Samuel after his arrest he was shocked by what he saw.
+Arnette said when he went to the jail to see Samuel after his arrest, he was shocked by what he saw.
 The person he was looking at could not be his brother, he thought.
 "When I went up there three days later his eyes and mouth was bruised.
 They had beat the hell out of him!
-When I left I went and got Mr. Arthur DeWitty.
+When I left, I went and got Mr. Arthur DeWitty.
 We went back to the courthouse.
 Mr. DeWitty was a big man.
 That big man had tears running out his eyes when he saw my brother," Arnette said, shaking his head.

 "He asked the police how many times they beat him to get a confession of him.
 They almost killed him.
 He looked like somebody had him on the ground and run over him.
 When we went and told my mother about the condition he was in, that just killed her right then and there.
 Only thing is we just didn't bury her.
 She was dead right then and there," Arnette repeated emotionally.
-Although his brother was executed four decades ago, the memory and pain remains fresh on his mind.
+Although his brother was executed four decades ago, the memory and pain remain fresh on his mind.
 The memory is like an annoying sore that won't completely heal.

 At the trial Arnette says he was "very angry" at the attorney his mother hired.
 He said the case was followed all over the world.
 Holmes' his mother received donations from thousands of people following the case.
 It was with this money that she hired attorney Johnny B. Rogers, an ex-state senator from Texas.